WRITING TRUE 2023: Riding the Waves

 Dr. Afua Cooper is an internationally celebrated author, poet, historian, and social and cultural commentator.
 Her twelve books range across such genres as history, poetry, fiction, and children’s literature, and her ground-breaking book on Canadian slavery, The Hanging of Angelique: The Untold Story of Slavery in Canada and the Burning of Old Montreal, was nominated for the Governor General’s Non-fiction Award.
 She serves as a full professor at Dalhousie University’s Department of Sociology and Social Anthropology where she holds a prestigious Killam Research Chair.
 Dr. Cooper was Halifax’s Poet Laureate from 2018-2020.

 Jane Doucet is a Halifax author and journalist.
 Her work has been published in leading national magazines including Chatelaine and Canadian Living.
 Her debut novel, The Pregnant Pause, was shortlisted for a 2018 Whistler Independent Book Award.
-Her third novel will be released in 2023.
+Her second novel, Fishnets & Fantasies, was published by Vagrant Press in 2021, and her third novel will be released in fall 2023 by the same publisher.

 Michelle Doyle is a former marketing executive who is now a writer, wellness speaker, and stand-up comedian in Toronto.
 An LGBTQ+ activist, she uses her personal story as a base to speak on mental health and stress management in environments ranging from hospitals to conference halls to multinational corporation boardrooms.
 Her work was featured in Cuarenta Y Nueve, a book commemorating the forty-nine lives lost at Orlando’s Pulse Nightclub.
 She holds an MFA in Creative Nonfiction from the University of King’s College, and was longlisted for the 2020 CBC Nonfiction Prize.